reowst/sdk/README.md

 [Network Next](https://networknext.com) is a marketplace for premium network transit.

-Network Next is typically used by latency sensitive applications like real-time multiplayer games.
+It's used by multiplayer games to get better performance for their players when they play online.

 Network Next is in production with [Rocket League](https://rocketleague.com) and is accelerating millions of sessions per-day!